Sir Vivian Richards Stadium

 Sir Vivian Richards Stadium is a stadium in North Sound, Saint George, Antigua and Barbuda.
 It was built for use in the 2007 Cricket World Cup where it hosted Super 8 matches.
 The stadium usually caters for 10,000 people, but temporary seating doubled its capacity for the 2007 World Cup.
-The stadium is named after former West Indies cricket captain Viv Richards.
+The stadium is named after former West Indies cricket captain Vivian Richards.

 Location

-The stadium is about 10–20 minutes' drive from the capital city, St. John's, and the country's international airport.
+The stadium is about 10–20 minutes' drive from the largest city, St. John's, and the country's international airport.
+It can be accessed from the Sir Sydney Walling Highway.
 The venue cost approximately US$60 million to build, with the majority of the funds coming from a Chinese Government grant.

 The first Test match staged on the ground began on 30 May 2008 when the West Indies hosted Australia, with the match ending in a draw.